-"Puffy bumpers, pillows and blankets, low-hanging mobiles and a menagerie of stuffed animals all pose suffocation hazards to babies" younger than 12 months old, according to the American Academy of Pediatrics (AAP) and the Consumer Product Safety Commission (CPSC) as cited in the online article.
+"Puffy bumpers, pillows and blankets, low-hanging mobiles and a menagerie of stuffed animals all pose suffocation hazards to babies" younger than 12 months old, according to the American Academy of Pediatrics (AAP) and the Consumer Product Safety Commission (CPSC).

-However, as one consumer advocate points out in the article: "A lot of parents don't want to put their babies in an empty crib.
-But there are no standards for crib bedding and no warning labels," says Catherine Hall, founder of a nonprofit mothers advocacy group in Boston as quoted in the article.
+However, as one consumer advocate points out: "A lot of parents don't want to put their babies in an empty crib.
+But there are no standards for crib bedding and no warning labels," says Catherine Hall, founder of a nonprofit mothers advocacy group in Boston.

-Last year, Crib Notes reported on federal officials starting to examine the safety of baby bumpers.
+In the past, federal officials had started to examine the safety of baby bumpers.
 For years now, regulators have known about bumpers' possible suffocation risk in babies but have failed to warn parents.